Table of Contents

 This is the class of knowledge Collins and Evans have in mind in their definition earlier; for this it's not enough to apprentice, you need to be embedded in the relevant community.
 Individual private tacit knowledge is the one that you can gain as an apprentice.
 An example that comes to mind is learning how to design glass sculptures in the style of a particular niche artist that is not recorded in video.

 This is the knowledge here would be somehow embodied not in the nodes but in the edges of a network of knowledge workers.
 It's different from the other categories in that the knowledge is not in anyone's head (so no apprenticeship will get you there) but it's embodied in an entire organization.
 As an example, I will claim the CEO of TSMC does not know how TSMC works.
 Nor does anyone know exactly the entire chain of processes that lead to the production of a humble pencil.
 But somehow the economy as a whole does.
 As with motor skills, this class of knowledge is outside of the scope of this essay.

-I want to close off this section with a brief discussion of an example that illustrate an example of social tacit knowledge, how hard it can be to reconstruct, and how we tend to see these sort of examples.
+I want to close off this section with a brief discussion of an example that illustrates an example of social tacit knowledge, how hard it can be to reconstruct, and how we tend to see these sort of examples.